Mr12451/SkyrimVorePP/README.md

 Has sound files from Devourment in it.
 When loaded alongside SkyrimVore++, my mod will use them.
 The code that plays the sounds is my own, obviously, only the sound files are from Devourment.
 They're better then nothing, so they'll serve as a placeholder for the time being.

+### DialogueReGherk
+A version of DialogueReGherk (devourment dialogue plugin) that is compatible with SkyrimVorePP.
+Requires Devourment Dummy Plugin and SkyUI for MCM

+.esp is untouched, scripts are rewritten to use my Papyrus API

 ## Development roadmap
 ### Implemented
 * Swallowing and regurgitation